-Mr. Morgan writes as follows:-
+Mr. Morgan writes as follows :----

-I cannot refrain from mentioning an instance of maternal cruelty that came under my notice: late on a certain evening, while I was going to invite children to school from house to house, I saw something wrapped in that it was a child about a week old.
+I cannot refrain from mentioning an instance of maternal cruelty that came under my notice: late on a certain evening, while I was going to invite children to school from house to house, I saw something wrapped in a cloth under a tree.
+Upon inquiry, I found that it was a child about a week old.
 The mother said, It will die: I am too ill to nurse effectual remedy for the moral disease of man.